nemori-ai/agent_skills/docs/mcp-integration.md

 - Linux: Add `-v /home:/home`
 - Then use absolute paths in commands, like `skills_run(name="pdf", command="python scripts/convert.py /Users/xxx/file.pdf")`

+### Q: Agent doesn't see newly added or deleted skills?

+**A**: The MCP Server loads the skill list at startup.
+When you add or delete skills, you need to restart MCP for the Agent to see the changes:

+- **Cursor**: Completely restart Cursor (Cmd+Q on macOS / Alt+F4 on Windows), then reopen
+- **Claude Desktop**: Close and reopen Claude Desktop application

+> 💡 **Note**: Modifying content within existing skills (like editing SKILL.md or scripts) usually doesn't require a restart, as skill content is read on demand.
+But adding new skills or deleting skills requires restarting MCP to refresh the skill list.

 ---

 ## Comparison with Middleware